What to Eat in Strasbourg, France

 Don’t make the mistake of calling the tarte flambée a pizza, especially in front of a resident of Strasbourg.

 We teased Louis mercilessly about this, to which he always insisted empathetically, “IT’S NOT PIZZA!
 You’ll see.”
-And he was proved right on our last night in Strasbourg, when we headed to the small village of Lampertheim to try it at local favourite, D’Steinmuehl.
+And he was proved right on our last night, when we forwent a Strasbourg restaurant and headed to the small village of Lampertheim to try it at local favourite, D’Steinmuehl.

 We were ultimately presented with a super thin rectangle of dough, topped with (in its most classic version) soft cheese, lardons, and onions, which were set ablaze.
 As soon as the fire was out, each slice was rolled up and popped into our mouths just as quickly as possible.
 Five variations of tarte flambée later, we called it a night.
 But only when we could no longer force a single morsel more into our stomachs.